Crackerbox Palace: History

-Video
+Music video

 A whimsical music video accompanied the single which was first shown on 20 November 1976 episode of Saturday Night Live.
-Directed by Monty Python's Eric Idle (who had a brief cameo in the video), the film featured Harrison, Neil Innes (as the carriage-pushing nanny/mother, a bathrobe-clad man with a duck on his head, and as a church authority), Harrison's future wife Olivia Arias, and various other friends, in an array of wild costumes.
+Directed by Monty Python's Eric Idle (who had a brief cameo in the video), the film featured Harrison, Neil Innes (as the carriage-pushing nanny/mother, a bathrobe-clad man with a duck on his head, and as a church authority), Harrison's future wife Olivia Arias, and various other friends, including Eric Clapton and Harrison's soon-to-be ex-wife and Clapton's soon-to-be wife, Pattie Boyd, in an array of wild costumes.
 The gnomes of Friar Park are also prominent.
 The film was shot in and around the grounds of Harrison's home, Friar Park, which Harrison had nicknamed "Crackerbox Palace" after Lord Buckley's home.